Stephanie Cooper-Lewter, Senior Research Director

 P. 803 254 0230 EXT.
 24

-Stephanie Kripa Cooper-Lewter serves as Senior Research Director for the Foundation.
-In this position, she is responsible for research and evaluation efforts of the Foundation, identifies and shares best practices.
-Prior to joining the Foundation in 2009, Dr. Cooper-Lewter had been a part of the Foundationís family in a variety of capacities providing her with a unique perspective of the depth and breadth of the Foundationís work.
+Prior to joining the Foundation in 2009, Dr. Cooper-Lewter had been a part of the Foundationís extended family in a variety of capacities providing her with a unique perspective of the depth and breadth of the Foundationís work.
 She was introduced to the Foundation in 2001 as a Research Associate through the University of South Carolina and worked directly with the Foundationís Fatherhood Initiative.
-Her interactions later evolved into other roles including serving as a foundation grantee, external grant reviewer, technical assistance consultant, workshop facilitator and faculty member of the Learning Academy (now Carolina Academy).
+Between 2002-2009, her interactions evolved into other roles including serving as a foundation grantee, external grant reviewer, technical assistance consultant, workshop facilitator and faculty member of the Learning Academy (now Carolina Academy).

-Adopted as a toddler from Mother Teresaís Missionaries of Charity orphanage in India to the United States, Dr. Cooper-Lewter is married and has two children.
-She enjoys spending time with family and friends, along with writing, teaching, coaching and traveling.
+Internationally adopted as a toddler from the Mother Teresaís Missionaries of Charity orphanage in India to the United States, Dr. Cooper-Lewter is a first-generation immigrant and became a naturalized citizen at age ten.
+She is married and has two children.
+A published author, she enjoys spending time with family and friends, along with teaching, speaking, retreat facilitation, private practice, coaching and traveling.